Table of Contents Search for printer HOME

 Keeling's research program and his exacting personal standards pushed him to make measurements at a level of accuracy that no instrument on the market could reach.
 He scoured the scientific literature for better ideas.
 Eventually he found a 1916 paper about a manometer (a device for measuring gas pressure) which he could adapt for his purposes, if only by putting in plenty of labor and ingenuity.
 His next problem was extracting CO2 from the air in precise quantities.
 The Scandinavians who had been measuring the gas used a simple chemical method, good enough considering how much variation there was in their samples.
 Keeling insisted on doing better.
 He learned that Harmon Craig, a young scientist in Chicago who was also measuring carbon isotopes, used liquid nitrogen to chill air samples and liquefyi the CO2 to extract it.
 Borrowing the idea, Keeling set out to measure carbon isotopes in the air at various locations around California.

-Laboriously refining his techniques, Keeling found that at the most pristine locations he kept getting the same numbers.
-He had found a true base level of atmospheric CO2.
-The Scandinavians who were monitoring the gas had scarcely imagined looking for such a thing(4)
+Keeling visited wilderness areas all around California, laboriously refining his techniques.
+He was surprised to find that at the most pristine locations he kept getting the same stable number — a true base level of atmospheric CO2.
+The Scandinavians who were monitoring the gas had scarcely imagined looking for such a thing.(4)

 More discussion in